MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/creators-step-by-step-guide.md

 ---
-title: Step by step guide for Xbox Live Creators
+title: Integrating Xbox Live, for Creators program
 description: Provides a guideline of steps to integrate Xbox Live for the Creators Program. ms.assetid: 7f9d093e-479a-4ad4-9965-a4ea6f0b2ac3 ms.date: 04/04/2017